Johnsj04/Presidents/README.md

 # Presidents
-Create a listing of all the presidents of the United State
+Create a listing of all the presidents of the United States

 # What I Used